-In a similar way to protein being made up of amino acids, carbohydrates consist building blocks called ‘saccharides’or ‘sugars’.
+Like protein and fat, carbohydrates are a macronutrient.
+In a similar way to protein being made up of amino acids, carbohydrates are made of building blocks called ‘saccharides or ‘sugars’.
 Glucose, a common example of the simplest type of sugar, is a monosaccharide, together with fructose, found in fruit.
 Two monosaccharides joined together are called disaccharides, the most common being sucrose or ‘white cane sugar’ as we know it.
 Another example is lactose, found in milk.
-When large numbers of saccharides are joined together, they form polysaccharides, and are found the foods we commonly think of as ‘carbohydrates’, e.g. bread, potatoes and pasta.
+When large numbers of saccharides are joined together, they form polysaccharides and are found in the foods we commonly think of as ‘carbohydrates’, e.g. bread, potatoes and pasta.

-Dietary fibre belongs to the carbohydrate group but is not digestible.
-Fibre has important roles in helping you feel full after a meal, in adding bulk to stools and preventing constipation and generally for gut health.
-Fibre is only found in plant based foods such as wholegrains, lentils and fruit and vegetables.
+Dietary fibre belongs to the carbohydrate group but is not digestible and doesn’t provide you with energy.
+Fibre has important roles in helping you feel full after a meal, adding bulk to stools, preventing constipation, and generally for good gut health.
+Note, fibre is only found in plant-based foods.

-Most foods contain some carbohydrates, but foods containing the most include fruit, vegetables, bread, breakfast cereals, rice, pasta, legumes (chickpeas, lentils), milk, yoghurt, sugar.
+Most foods contain some carbohydrates, but foods containing the most include fruit, starchy vegetables (e.g. potato and kūmara), bread, cereals (e.g. oats), rice, pasta, legumes (chickpeas, lentils), milk, yoghurt, sugar.

 A food’s glycaemic index indicates the rate at which the carbohydrate in that food is digested by the body.
 In high GI foods, carbohydrate is digested and absorbed into the blood quickly, causing your blood glucose (sugar) level to rise rapidly.
 In low GI foods, carbohydrate is digested slowly resulting in a more gradual rise in blood glucose levels.

-For those wanting to lose weight, low GI foods as part of a balanced diet may be helpful.
+For those wanting to lose weight, low GI carbohydrates as part of a balanced diet may be helpful.
 The carbohydrate in low GI foods is digested slowly, making you feel fuller for longer.
-Fad diets which reduce the intake of carbohydrates claim rapid weight loss, but such losses are unlikely to be maintained long term.